 - Setting an intention for your practice (i.e., what do I want out of this session?),

 - keeping your mat clean by wiping up sweat after class or bringing towels with you to wipe down equipment before using it,

-- taking care not to disturb other students as they flow through their own practice; communal refers more broadly toward how one conducts oneself during class itself: being respectful of others’ space by moving quietly through transitions between poses;
+- taking care not to disturb other students as they flow through their practice; communal refers more broadly toward how one conducts oneself during class itself: being respectful of others’ space by creeping through transitions between poses;

 - listening attentively when being guided through a sequence;

-- not talking while others are practicing unless explicitly invited by instructor or fellow classmate/practitioner ;
+- not talking while others are practicing unless explicitly invited by the instructor or classmate/practitioner ;

 - and respecting the instructor’s authority by following instructions and not questioning them in front of other students.

-Communal etiquette extends beyond the boundaries of the studio as well: it is important to be mindful in your interactions with others outside of class (and especially if you are sharing space with them), whether they are fellow practitioners or members of your community at large.
+Communal etiquette extends beyond the boundaries of the studio as well: it is essential to be mindful in your interactions with others outside of class (especially if you are sharing space with them), whether they are fellow practitioners or members of your community at large.

 Yoga Etiquette – Conclusion

 Yoga is a beautiful practice that can bring us closer to our bodies and minds.
-The more we practice, the closer we get to finding balance in our lives, which is why it’s important to be mindful of how we treat each other while doing so!
+The more we practice, the closer we find balance in our lives, which is why it’s essential to be mindful of how we treat each other while doing so!